Keep the Customer Satisfied (song)

 "Keep the Customer Satisfied" is a song by American music duo Simon & Garfunkel from the group's fifth studio album, Bridge over Troubled Water (1970).
 It was included as the B-side of their signature hit, "Bridge over Troubled Water".
-"Keep the Customer Satisfied" recounts the exhausting tours that Simon grew tired of, a similar theme to that of their earlier song, "Homeward Bound".

-The label also promoted the song as an A side on a special promo-only single with the album version of "America" as the B side.
+The label also promoted the song as an A-side on a special promo-only single with the album version of "America" as the B-side.

 Gary Puckett cover

 "Keep the Customer Satisfied" was recorded by Gary Puckett for his solo LP, The Gary Puckett Album (1971), produced by Richard Perry.
 "Keep the Customer Satisfied" reached No. 71 on Billboard in the winter of 1971.
 It reached No. 50 on the Cash Box chart, and No. 38 in Canada.